valentina-b/out2fashion-weather-clothing-app/README.md

 1. **Product categories** - based on the forecast, the app generates 7 clothing items the user should keep in mind while choosing the outfit for the day.
 1. **Display products** - each clothing item has a preview of 3 suggested products from that category that the user can buy if they want.
 1. **Refresh products** - if the user is particularly interested in seeing more products from a certain product category, they can click the refresh button at the top of the product category icon to load more products.
 1. **Scroll to the top** - a button on mobile devices that brings the user back to the top of the page.
-This is especially handy when the user is already reading one city weather suggestion but want to switch to another one.
+This is especially handy when the user is already reading one city weather suggestion but wants to switch to another one.
 1. **Interactive navigation in the header** - once the user is in the city section, they can access other cities from an interactive, horizontal scrollable gallery in the header.
-As this is a one-page web app, the return button will not work so this feature is quite handy in this sense.
+As this is a one-page web app, the return button will not work so this feature is quite handy in this context.
+A workaround would be to click on the logo to go back to the homepage content and select another city.
-1. **New information everyday** - the app refreshes the weather data every day which as a consequence generates new product selection for the users.
+1. **New information everyday** - the app refreshes the weather data every day which as a result generates new product selection for the users as well.
 1. **Link outs to the web shops** - serves as a quick solution for the users that want to check out in detail or buy some of the products.
-1. **Social media profiles' links** - allow users to stay up to date with the latest news about the app.
+1. **Social media profiles' links** - allows users to stay up to date with the latest news about the app.

 ### Features Left to Implement